 Granted, having a certain type of coverage doesn’t necessarily make you the company for the job.
 You also have to offer dynamite services or products, of course.

-Yet, it’s a no-brainer that your willingness to obtain certain insurance coverages will bump you up on a client’s list of trusted contractors.
-For this reason, insurance requirements are often a qualifying tool for tenders or request for proposals (RFPs).
+However, it’s a no-brainer that your willingness to secure specific insurance coverages will elevate your standing on a client’s list of trusted contractors, especially when participating in broker RFPs.
+For this reason, insurance requirements frequently serve as a crucial qualifying factor in tenders or requests for proposals (RFPs).

 Common Insurance Requirements in Contracts